2.2.1 Basics of care

 Review of care decisions

 If a parent or carer is dissatisfied with a decision concerning the percentage of care, they may object to that decision.
-See 4.1.2 for more information on objections.
+See 4.1.8 for more information on objections to care percentage decisions.

 When making a decision about an objection, the Registrar will either allow it, partly allow it or disallow it.
 If a person is dissatisfied with the objection decision, they may seek a review of the decision in the AAT.
 See 4.2 for more information on applying to the AAT.